Primary Education (Wales and beyond through the CaBan partnership) BA (Hons) with QTS

 - Typically 120 tariff points from GCE A Levels or equivalent.*

-- Students will need English Language and Mathematics/Numeracy at grade B (grade 5 for applicants holding the reformed GCSE in England) and Science (or a standard equivalent) at grade C/4.
+- Students will need English Language or Literature and Mathematics/Numeracy at grade B (grade 5 for applicants holding the reformed GCSE in England) and Science (or a standard equivalent) at grade C/4.
 Students studying through the medium of Welsh will also need a GCSE grade C or above in Welsh (First Language).
 Grade B in Welsh (First Language) will be accepted in combination with a grade C in English Language for entry to the Welsh medium programme.
 GCSE grade B equivalency tests are available for English Language and Mathematics for candidates who already hold a grade C. There are many qualifications accepted as equivalent to grade B in Mathematics and English Language – please contact us for information.

 - A willingness and positive attitude towards seeking to improve personal use of the Welsh language.